duncbind/portfolio/finalprojectpt1.md

 ## Introduction

 It is my goal with this project to provide advocacy for Drug Courts in the United States.
-My intended Audience will range from policy makers, to justice advocates, to community organizers who would benefit from these court systems and the positive impact they have on their community.
+My intended audience will range from policy makers, to justice advocates, to community organizers who would benefit from these court systems and the positive impact they have on their community.
 To do this, I will attempt to provide robust data that is presented in a memorable and visually appealing manner.
 The goal of this will be that individuals will walk away with an understanding of the efficacy of the program, as well as notable data segments that they will be able to share among peers with minimal need to reference the report at a later date.
 Additionally, it is my hope that each audience member leaves the presentation as an advocate for Drug Court, and other alternative sentencing courts.

 ## Outline